fbpx

 How To Get from Florence to Livorno by Train

-From Firenze Santa Maria Novella, take either an RV or REG Trenitalia service to Livorno Centrale station.
-They’re both direct, but the RV services are faster and a little more expensive.
+From Firenze Santa Maria Novella, take an RV or REG Trenitalia service to Livorno Centrale station.
+They’re both direct, but the RV services are faster and slightly more expensive.
 REG services are slower (they stop at more stations) and cheaper.

 Depending on which service you take, this train journey can take just over an hour to just under two hours.
 Ticket prices start at €10.40.